Banbury Ward of

 Saturday 10:00 am to 2:00 pm

-"To allow for greater access to the words of the living prophets, printed copies of Church magazines are now available at no cost in your area as of February 1, 2024.
+"To allow for greater access to the words of the living prophets, printed copies of Church magazines are now available at no cost.
 These magazines include the Liahona, For the Strength of Youth, and Friend.
 This policy will eventually apply to every area of the Church.

 Members can use their Church account to choose their preferred subscription(s) on a yearly basis at MagazineSubscriptions.ChurchofJesusChrist.org"